-Special education, STEM, high ability and college and career preparatory are just some of the types of education that students and parents involved with Gary schools have from which to choose.
+Special education, STEM, STEAM, high-ability and college and career preparatory are just some of the types of education that students and parents involved with Gary schools have from which to choose.
 In addition to these curricula, Gary Community Schools offer outside the classroom programs like literacy initiatives to provide assistance to students struggling with a specific subject matter.
 At GCSC, our staff and faculty work hard to make sure that every Gary student succeeds.

 The Gary Community School Corporation provides students of all grade levels with challenging curricula to help keep Gary children academically competitive with those throughout the state of Indiana.

 The Gary Community School Corporation strives to provide a quality education for students of all abilities.
 The Special Education program at GCSC helps to educate students between the ages of two and 21 who may have disabilities but wish to learn in a traditional classroom with peers.